Ulat Bayan

 Ulat Bayan is a Philippine television news broadcasting show broadcast by PTV.
 Originally anchored by Aljo Bendijo and Catherine Vital, it premiered on July 10, 2017, replacing PTV News and was replaced by the weeknight edition of PTV News only.
 The newscasts will be back on September 7, 2020, replacing the weeknights edition of PTV News.
-Diane Querrer, Audrey Gorriceta and Dominic Almelor for weeknights and Cleizl Pardilla, Patrick De Jesus and Daniel Manalastas for weekends serve as the anchors.
+Diane Querrer, Audrey Gorriceta and Ice Martinez for weeknights and Cleizl Pardilla, Ryan Lesigues and Sheila Natividad for weekends serve as the anchors.
 The newscast airs from Monday to Sunday at 6:00 p.m. to 7:00 p.m.
 (PST) on PTV and its livestreaming channels.
-It was simulcast on Radyo Pilipinas - Radyo Publiko every weekends and Radyo Pilipinas 2 918 every Saturday.
+It was simulcast on Radyo Pilipinas - Radyo Publiko every weekends, Sports Radio 918 every Saturday, and Capital 104.3 every weeknight.

 History

 2017: Bendijo and Untalan era

 Ulat Bayan started airing as a daily primetime newscast on July 10, 2017, replacing PTV News, as part of programming changes brought about by the relaunch of PTV on June 28, 2017.
 PTV News holdover Aljo Bendijo and Cathy Untalan (from the late-night edition) first served as a anchors, joining the segment anchors are Ice Martinez-Pajarillo and Angel Atienza.
 Roughly after two months, the weekday edition was axed and reverted to PTV News, with anchoring changes also made in the chair.
 Erwin Tulfo and Diane Querrer began anchoring the relaunched PTV News, while Ulat Bayan became a weekend newscast which aired on Saturdays and Sundays from 6:00 to 7:00 PM PST and with the Sunday edition being replayed every Monday from 6:00 to 7:00 AM PST.
 It was also simulcasted on government radio network Radyo Pilipinas.

 The weekend editions, will premiered on July 15, 2017, at 6:00pm to 7:00pm, replacing PTV News: Weekend edition, Originally anchored by Rocky Ignacio and Ralph Obina for Saturday editions and Joseph Parafina and Marita Moaje for Sunday editions.